 This also applies to all students who wish to move out for a temporary period between academic terms (e.g. during the summer months), and will require the student to re-apply for housing if they wish to return to York Apartments in future academic terms.
 Students already in a lease may not re-apply until they move out and there must be at least one academic term (or four months) between tenancies.

 Students who are graduating, withdrawing or taking a leave from the University are no longer eligible to remain in residence.
-Students are required to submit a 60-day notice to vacate their apartments (Agreement to Terminate A Tenancy Form N11) in person to the Housing Office prior to the end of their term.
+Students are required to submit a 60-day notice to vacate their apartments (Agreement to Terminate A Tenancy Form N11) online through the York Apartments Forms prior to the end of their term.

 The leaseholder has the financial responsibility for payment of rent to their student account at all times.
 Students who accumulate debt on their student account from their previous academic terms will be notified that their enrolment will be blocked and that they may be evicted.